DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 First, we configure our RunnerScaleSet to run in `kubernetes` containerMode and to look for our `github-arc-container-hooks` Hook Extension.
-Click on the embedded annotations for more information.
+Click on the embedded annotations in the snippet below for more information.

 !!! note annotate "GitHub ARC kubernetes containerMode configured for Hook Extension Template"